itspriyanshuks17/Placement_Trainig_Session/Day-2/Django/django-commands.md

 # 🛠️ Django Project Setup & Workflow Guide

-This README serves as a step-by-step guide to set up and run a Django project, using an example project named `flipkart` and an app called `electronics`.
+This README serves as a step-by-step guide to set up and run a Django project, using an example project named `flipkart` and an app called `Electronics`.

 ---